 Such was the renown of Islamic metalwork in Europe during the Renaissance that Venetian craftsmen attempted to compete with the beauty and magnificence of these objects by creating imitation pieces.
-This show will also include examples of Venetian inlaid work, a dish with the coat of arms of either the Giustiniani or Sagredo families (c.
-1530– 50) and a pair of candlesticks (early 16th century), exploring the role of Venice as a pivotal juncture between the Eastern and Western Mediterranean.
+This show will also include examples of Venetian inlaid work, a dish (c.1530-50) with the coat of arms of the Sagredo family, and a pair of candlesticks (early 16th century) exploring the role of Venice as a pivotal juncture between the Eastern and Western Mediterranean.

 Admission to this display is included in your General Admission Ticket.